CynaCons/stm32_BluTechDevice/README.md

                                                                         The user !
                                                                           XXXXX
-                                          +display commands menu          XXXXX
+                                        => display commands menu          XXXXX
-                                          +display values which are sent  XXXXX
-    +-------+ sensor data+------------+                                     X       You can plug to the device to input
+                                        => display values which are sent  XXXXX +-------+ sensor data+------------+                                     X       You can plug to the device to input
     |       |          |              | ---------------------------->       X       some settings or check if it's working
     | sensor+---------->              |                                 XXXXXXXXXX